 Saudi Arabia has an estimated population of 32 million, the 40th largest in the world and 6th largest in the Arab world.
 It is barely more than a third of the size of Egypt’s population.
 Territorially, however, Saudi Arabia is massive.
-It is the 12th largest country in the world, and the largest country in the Arab world outside of Algeria.
+This is the 12th largest country in the world, and the largest country in the Arab world outside of Algeria.
 Its territory is roughly the size of Turkey, France, Germany and Japan put together.

 Of course, much of this territory is desert.
 Saudi Arabia’s arable land per capita, according to the World Bank, is just 0.1 hectares per person.
 This is less even than in densely populated states like India, though it is still a lot higher than in Egypt, Yemen, and a few other Arab countries.